Motion graphics tips & tricks

 Countdown timer

-Easily set up a countdown timer in After Effects without the hassle of keyframes!
-Start by creating a text layer and adding this expression to the Source Text property:
+Easily set up a countdown timer in After Effects: create a text layer and add this expression to the Source Text property:

 startTime = 10; // Set your countdown start time